FrankieFinancial/onboarding-widget/README.md

 consentText: string | null = null

 // When true the user will be required to include an address, when false the address pages are skipped.
-// When loading an existing applicant, if requestAddress is true and applicant don't have an address yet,
+// When loading an existing applicant, if requestAddress is true and applicant doesn't have an address yet,
-// one will be included and the user will be required to input they're address details.
+// one will be included and the user will be required to input their address details.
 Defaults to true, including the address pages by default.
 requestAddress: boolean = true

 ```